Here are the best gay bars in Medellin, Colombia, for gay travelers to check out and have a FANTASTIC time!

 Now, all we need is a queer jazz bar that models itself after the swinging parties so we can get down like Gatsby!

 Vintrash is located at Carrera 35 #8A-3 and is only open from Wednesday to Saturday until 2 am.

 Lit in a royal purple hue, this place comes across as a little bit shady when you first walk in.
 But ultimately, we found it to be equally as welcoming and fun as all the others.

-It's definitely one of the smaller gay bars in Medellin, but this adds to its charm.
-It's cosy, intimate and very relaxed.
+It's one of the smaller gay bars in Medellin, but this adds to its charm.
+It's cozy, intimate, and very relaxed.

 It can be very easy to miss Faravahar when you're just passing by down the street.
 But if you spot the tiny rainbow flag above the door, then you know you've found the right spot.

 Admittedly, we wouldn't ever end up spending a whole night here, but it's a great starting point for when you're getting ready to hit the town.

 The other guests were very chatty and approachable – mainly fellow tourists or friendly locals, who offered great tips on what cocktails to try out.
 Just go easy on the aguardiente if you're offered any, as the stuff is lethal and you'll struggle to remember the rest of your night – not to mention waking up the next day is not pleasant!

 Faravahar Cafe Bar is located at Calle 53 #43 44 and is open Tuesday to Saturday until around 11.30 pm, but later on weekends until 2 am.